Ikigai: Early popularization

-Ikigai was first popularized by the Japanese psychiatrist and academic Mieko Kamiya in her 1966 book, On the Meaning of Life (生きがいについて, ikigai ni tsuite).
+Ikigai was first popularized by the Japanese psychiatrist and academic Mieko Kamiya in her 1966 book, On the Meaning of Life (生きがいについて, ikigai ni tsuite)..
+Mieko Kamiya is a Japanese psychiatrist who treated leprosy patients at Nagashima Aiseien Sanatorium.
+She is known for translating books on philosophy into Japanese.

 Importance

 In the 1960s, 1970s, and 1980s, ikigai was thought to have two primary forms of manifestation: either in terms of the betterment of society ("subordinating one's own desires to others") or the improvement of oneself ("following one's own path").

 According to anthropologist Chikako Ozawa-de Silva, for an older generation in Japan, their ikigai was to "fit this standard mold of company and family", whereas the younger generation reported their ikigai to be about "dreams of what they might become in the future".

-Studies have shown that people who do not experience ikigai are more likely to suffer from cardiovascular diseases.
-However, there was no evidence of any correlation with development of malignant tumors.
+Relation to health

-Ikigai scale
+Studies have shown no evidence of any correlation with development of malignant tumors and that people who do not experience ikigai are more likely to suffer from cardiovascular diseases.